Close up of a man's face for article on dermaplaning men.

 5. Men’s skin has more collagen

-Answer/Explanation: Regardless of age, men have a higher collagen density than women.
+Answer/Explanation: Yes, men have a higher collagen density in their skin, again, thanks to androgen.

-6. Men only have terminal hair, not vellus hair on the face.
+6. Men do not vellus hair on their face, only terminal hair.

 Answer/Explanation: Men have both terminal and vellus facial hair.